nearprotocol/stakewars/troubleshooting.md

 ./neardev/betanet/nearkat.json
 ./.near-credentials/betanet/c2.nearkat.json
 ```
-The files `./betanet/nearkat.betanet.json` and `./neardev/betanet/nearkat.betanet.json` contain a valid private key to control the account `nearkat.betanet`, so moving them to the directory `./.near-credentials/betanet/` will allow your near-shell to sign transaction for that account.
+The files `./betanet/nearkat.betanet.json` and `./neardev/betanet/nearkat.betanet.json` contain a valid private key to control the account `nearkat.betanet`, so moving them to the directory `./.near-credentials/betanet/` will allow your near-shell to sign a transaction for that account.

 **Heads Up:** This solution doesn't apply if you are using a Ledger Wallet.

-### 4. I get a timeout error from RPC after I sent a command
+### 2.4.
+I get a timeout error from RPC after I sent a command
 NEAR RPC may be unresponsive or too slow to reply, generating this type of error.
 The first step is to control that all the services are running correctly from the url https://status.nearprotocol.com/.

 If all services are operational, try to use the explorer yourself, by visiting the url https://explorer.betanet.near.org.
-If the explorer itself is slow or unresponsive, it's possible that your RPC calls need a longer timeout.
+If the explorer itself is slow or unresponsive, you can try to use your local node.

 **Remediation:**
-You can call the same RPC commands to your local node, replacing `https://rpc.betanet.near.org` with the IP address of your node.
+You can call the same RPC commands to your local node, replacing `https://rpc.betanet.near.org` with your node's IP address.
 As an example the command
 ```
 curl -d '{"jsonrpc": "2.0", "method": "status", "id": "dontcare", "params": [null]}' -H 'Content-Type: application/json' https://rpc.betanet.near.org | jq
 ```